Estimation of deuteron binding energy with renormalization group-based effective interactions using the variational quantum eigensolver: Introduction

+Quantification of nuclear correlations, primarily entanglement within modes and between spins of nuclear systems is currently being investigated~\cite{arumugam2025,bai2023spin,gu2023entanglement,johnson2023proton,karlsson2020quantum,kirchner2024entanglement,Kruppa2021,miller2023entanglement,perez2023quantum, Robin2021,brokemeier2025quantum}.
+In particular, the deuteron ground state has provided an ideal framework for examining nuclear correlations \cite{arumugam2025, shilpashree2012spin}.
+The deuteron system has been studied on a quantum computer using realistic soft-core phenomenological Reid interaction~\cite{Siwach2021,Siwach2022}.
+Observables such as the binding energy and the quadrupole moment have been estimated (see, e.g.,~\cite{Siwach2022}).
+However, the results do not converge to realistically acceptable values for the qubit spaces considered.
+In particular, it has been emphasized in~\cite{Siwach2022} that large qubit spaces are required for convergence to experimentally observed values for the deuteron observables (See Table~\ref{tab:litcompare} in Sec.~\ref{sect:results} for ready comparison with our results.).

-Further opportunities to handle numerically intensive problems more efficiently are being provided in recent years, due to the tremendous effort that is being invested in creating quantum computers that promise to outperform classical computers.
-Therefore, inherently numerically expensive problems such as those that arise in nuclear structure calculations are expected to benefit from even the NISQ-era platforms.
-These have been explored primarily within the framework of pionless EFT.
-For instance, the deuteron binding energy has been computed~\cite{Dumitrescu2018,Shehab2019,Gu2025}, with merely two and three qubits, and by extrapolating to infinite dimensions.
-The results for the binding energy thus obtained, are in agreement with the experiments to less than 1$\%$.
-An extension to the $^3$He nucleus that includes three-body forces has been carried out in~\cite{Gu2025}.
-More recently, the two-body scattering states have been computed using the variational quantum eigensolver (VQE) algorithm in a HO basis and phase shifts have been extracted~\cite{Sharma2024}.
-Similarly, shell model calculations have been performed on a quantum computer for light and medium mass nuclei, including neon and calcium isotopes, using phenomenological models.
-In addition, attempts have been made to compute the expectation values of deuteron observables (see, for instance, ~\cite{Siwach2022}.)
+Effective field theories (EFTs) and the renormalization group approach have helped in formulating effective interactions that are better starting points for perturbative calculations, compared to phenomenological interactions that conventionally have strong short-range repulsion.
+Therefore, for few-body systems, quantum computing platforms have been explored primarily within the framework of pionless EFT.
+For instance, the deuteron binding energy has been computed~\cite{Dumitrescu2018,Shehab2019,Gu2025}, with merely two and three qubits, and by extrapolation to infinite dimensions.
+The results for the binding energy thus obtained and reported in the literature, are in agreement with the experiments to within 1$\%$.
+An extension to the $^3$He nucleus that includes three-body forces has been carried out in~\cite{Gu2025}, where the authors use a 3D spatial lattice and construct scalable nuclear Hamiltonians and assess the resource requirement on a quantum computing platform.
+More recently, the two-body scattering states have been computed using the VQE algorithm in a harmonic oscillator (HO) basis and phase shifts have been extracted~\cite{Sharma2024}.
+In addition, LENPIC SCS-regulated N2LO interaction~\cite{epelbaum2019few} has been used for the study of Gamow~-Teller nuclear beta decay transition amplitude, on a quantum simulator, using Okubo-Lee-Suzuki transformations with the nucleons confined in a harmonic trap~\cite{sarker2024calculation}.